 A new job.
 A sense of adventure.
-A desire to be closer to family.
+A desire to be closer to family, or to even have a second home as a rental property.
 There are many reasons home shoppers might be looking to purchase a home in another state.
-While a fresh start in a new locale can be exciting, it also adds a few more layers to the process of buying a home.
+While a fresh start in a new locale can be exciting, it also adds a few more layers to the steps for buying a home.

-Moving can be stressful.
-Moving across state lines and even across the country requires additional planning, communication, logistics and costs.
+Moving in general can be stressful, and moving to another state requires additional planning, communication, logistics and costs.
 Luckily, advancements in technology have made the prospect of buying a home out of state more manageable, even when you have limited ability to travel.

 If you’re thinking about moving to another part of the U.S., we’re here to help.
 Below, you’ll find a step-by-step guide for buying a house in another state.